ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 https://twitter.com/stephantual/status/743764898316877824

 ## History Repeats

+AKA Lessons Learned

+- ETC has founders, but has no founders.
+- Moreso than bitcoin, who's ultimate , ETC embodies the principles of bitcoin in a more explicit way.
+- ETC has no satsohi
+- ETH is already captured
+- It was not neccessary at all, so

 The story of The DAO shows how Ethereum was hijacked by a special interest group, who forced through a misguided change on the network at everyone else's expense.